 “We will be welcoming two new teachers that will be joining us.
 Angel Luminous and Red Raven.”

 “Angel will be taking over one of the classes as a teacher while Red will be your P.E teacher.
-They both did not want to be introduced in the auditorium but during when you all are at ease.
-I personally thought it would be best we announce it now.
+They both did not want to be introduced in the auditorium, but when you all are at ease.
+So I thought it would be best we announce it now.
 The other will be informed in due time.”

 “It’s nice to meet you all.
-I’m very pleased to inform you in sharing my knowledge in what I know.
-Though I must say if you have any problems I will gladly love to listen and help you out in your time of need.”
+I’m very pleased to inform you to share my knowledge in what I know.
+Though I must say if you have any problems, I will gladly love to listen and help you out in your time of need.”
 My new personal toys, Angel’s thought rang loud and clear.

 Kiyro was alarmed.
-He had a nagging feeling that there was something more that was going on that he did not know of.
+He had a nagging feeling that something more was going on that he did not

-“With that being said, we are also like you who have come here to learn and grow into fine Psychic’s.
-With your help and our guidance you will all become someone great in the future.”
-Angel handsomely smiled making a large group of female’s gasp.
-Though we will make sure to make you all into the finest killers.
+“With that being said, we are also like you who have come here to learn and grow into fine Psychic.
+With your help and our guidance, you will all become someone great in the future.”
+Angel handsomely smiled, making a large group of females gasp.
+However, we will make you all into the finest killers.

-“We are Hero’s in the making.
-We all have potential to become someone great.”
-A Hero they shall be, but a Hero they do not expect at all.
-A dark thought that was not his rolled in on Kiyro’s mind once again.
+“We are heroes in the making.
+We all have the potential to become someone great.”
+A Hero they shall be, but a Hero they do not expect.
+A dark thought that was not his rolled in on Kiyro’s mind again.

 “We’re not your everyday comic book superhero.
 We are normal citizens that are taught how to survive and lead the normal citizens in the correct path of light that brings up the greatness of humanity.”
 And the downfall of many.

 Kiyro gulped.
-He didn’t have to read the man’s thought to feel an evil intent that made him shiver.
-This man was a cold blooded killer and to be a teacher was a totally different story.
-In all honesty, he did not want to learn from this man and instead hide away safely in his home.
-Just live life everyday without much trouble, but life was not kind and instead threw something else at his direction.
+He didn’t have to read the man’s thoughts to feel an evil intent that made him shiver.
+This man was a cold-blooded killer, and to be a teacher was a different story.
+In all honesty, he did not want to learn from this man and instead hid away safely in his home.
+Just live life every day without much trouble, but life was not kind and instead threw something else in his direction.

 “There is more.
-If anyone could bring me the Solomon’s Key in the game.
+Suppose anyone could bring me the Solomon’s Key in the game.
 A one million dollar reward will be given to the winner.
-The deadline is by the first Yami Hikari Convention, but I get the feeling that not all of you will search for this little key.
-So to make this bet even more exciting a contest on whoever find me the key also gets a ten tickets that lets you leave out of this academy for good.
-The winner can hand these tickets to their friends who want to leave here as well.
+The deadline is by the first Yami Hikari Convention, but I feel that not all of you will search for this little key.
+So to make this bet even more exciting, a contest on whoever finds me the key also gets ten tickets that let you leave out of this academy for good.
+The winner can also hand these tickets to their friends who want to leave here.
 I know quite a few of you are brought here without consent, though I must personally say that you are in good hands.”
 Angel cleared his throat.

 “With that being in order.
-I would also be joining in on the game as well.
-Let’s all have fun shall we?”
-He open his arms with an mischievous hint of a smile.
+I would also be joining in on the game.
+So let’s all have fun, shall we?”
+He opens his arms with a mischievous hint of a smile.